lufa3014/GRID-Riftkin-Demo/README.md

 # GRID-Riftkin-Demo
- Demo: show visuals with '/'
+ Demo: show visuals with '/' or F1